rikumat/chess-engine/documentation/testing.md

 ### Utils

 Utils is a utility file containing several helper functions not bound to a class.
 Currently these functions are limited to square_to_coordinates and coordinates_to_square, which convert a square to index coordinates (y, x) and vice versa.
 These functions are tested trivially by ensuring they produce the correct conversions.

+## Integration tests

+Tbe Ai's functionality is also tested with integration tests.
+These tests are defined in the test_integration.py file.
+These tests mainly test the combined functinoality of Engine and Ai.
+The test cases commonly originate from blunders that occur in manual testing, such as accuracy tests.

 # Test coverage
 on 8.12.2023 test branch coverage of tested files is 95%.